|Youth License (12 – 17 years old) – Includes Angling, Hunting, Shellfish and Columbia Rvr Basin Endorsement||$10.00|

 - Completes the free annual registration.
 Register Online at: myodfw.com/articles/mentored-youth-hunter-program or at your local license agent.

-- Possesses a signed registration document while hunting.
+- Possesses verification of program registration while hunting.

 - Follows all hunting regulations.